open-cqrs/opencqrs-samples/using-event-streams/README.md

 docker-compose up
 ```

-This will boot up
+This command will start:

-- an instance of the EventSourcingDB
+- An instance of EventSourcingDB.
-- an instance of the app itself
+- An instance of the app itself.

-To interact with the app, we provide a [collection](clients) of requests for [Postman](https://www.postman.com/) and [Bruno](https://www.usebruno.com/) API clients.
+To interact with the app, we provide a [collection](clients) of requests for the [Postman](https://www.postman.com/) and [Bruno](https://www.usebruno.com/) API clients.